SciCompKL/derivgrind/README.md

 The names of the unit tests are composed of an AD mode, architecture, language/compiler, floating-point type and arithmetic formula.
 You may use `*` as a wildcard to run several tests at once.
 You may specify the Derivgrind installation directory with `--prefix=path`.
 Specify a directory with `--tempdir=path` if you want to inspect the temporary files created by Derivgrind and the test system.
+Derivgrind must have been configured with `--enable-python` and `--enable-fortran` to run the Python and Fortran tests.

 ## Differentiating a Simple C++ Program in Forward Mode
 Compile a simple C++ "client" program from